weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 #### Throws

-When the period is not a valid non-negative number
+MessagePropertyInvalidValueError When the period is not a valid non-negative number

 #### Example